-OahuMPO uses the State Department of Transportation, for staff support, accounting, information technology, human resources, and other services as per an Administrative Agreement between OahuMPO and HDOT.
+OahuMPO uses HDOT for staff support, accounting, information technology, human resources, and other services as per an Administrative Agreement between OahuMPO and HDOT.
 The Code of Federal Regulations requires that there be an agreement between the State, the transit operator, and OahuMPO specifying the cooperative procedures for carrying out transportation planning.
 A Comprehensive Agreement between the State, the C&C, the Honolulu Authority for Rapid Transportation (HART), and OahuMPO was executed on July 20, 2015.

 The State, the C&C, and HART each contribute \$125,000 as dues to fund OahuMPO's operations.
 Any balance of unencumbered local funds and dues budgeted and provided by the State, Operator, and City for that year's OWP shall be used towards the following year's OWP dues.
-For the fiscal year ended June 30, 2018, the State, the C&C, and HART each contributed \$71,009 to OahuMPO for those projects.
+For the fiscal year ended June 30, 2019, the State, the C&C, and HART each contributed \$45,624 to OahuMPO for those projects.